Gerry Cheevers: Mask

 Cheevers was inspired to create his distinctive stitch pattern mask when a puck hit him in the face during practice.
 Cheevers, never one to miss an opportunity to skip out of practice, went to the dressing room.
 Bruins coach Harry Sinden followed him to the dressing room, where he found Cheevers enjoying a beer and smoking a cigarette.
 Annoyed, Sinden ordered Cheevers, who wasn't injured, to get back on the ice.
 In jest, John "Frosty" Forristall, the Bruins' assistant trainer, drew a stitch mark on his mask, which amused the team.
 After that, any time he was similarly struck, he had a new stitch-mark drawn on his mask.
 Cheevers later claimed that the mask spared him from over 150 medical stitches over his career and was the first to be custom decorated in the sport.
-The mask became one of the most recognized of the era, and the original is now on the wall of his grandson's bedroom.
+The mask became one of the most recognized of the era, and one of the most iconic in NHL history along with helping set the standard of goaltenders adding some personal flair to their masks.
+The original is now on the wall of his grandson's bedroom.

 Years later, goalie Steve Shields paid tribute to Cheevers when he played for the Bruins in 2002 and 2003, sporting a modern airbrushed version of the stitch-covered mask.
 In 2008, The Hockey News rated his mask the greatest ever by a wide margin.
 It received 221 of a possible 300 points; Gilles Gratton's mask was rated second with 66.

 Cheevers's mask design has appeared in rock-n-roll culture.
 Black Veil Brides' lead singer Andy Biersack cited it as the reason he got interested in hockey and played goalie when he was younger.
 In homage to Cheevers, Biersack painted stitches on his face for live shows.

 Publications

 In 1971, Cheevers published the book Goaltender, detailing his experiences during the 1970–71 season, through to the unexpected loss in the first round to the underdog Montreal Canadiens.
-In 2011 Along side author Marc Zappulla Cheevers would co write his autobiography titled “Unmasked”.
+In 2011, alongside author Marc Zappulla, Cheevers cowrote his autobiography titled “Unmasked”.